digitatorin/auto-research/CONTRIBUTING.md

 if you are interested in this project, Make donations to realize this research of making auto drivers and their families welthy.

 In the following way you can contribute.
-1. Become an investor.
+1. Become an investor .
-2. Send us some bitcoins
+2. Send us some bitcoins .
-3. Ssend us some dogecoins
+3. Ssend us some dogecoins .
-4. Send us some namecoins
+4. Send us some namecoins .

 ### Become an investor